Skip to main content

 Generating Kubernetes Manifests

-In Anemos, you can define all your Kubernetes manifests in a single file using JavaScript.
-You can import other local and remote files, use variables, and even create functions to generate complex manifests.
+In Anemos, it is possible to define all your Kubernetes manifests in a single JavaScript file.
+You can import other local and remote files, use variables, and create functions to generate complex manifests.
 You can also use NPM packages and a more structured approach to define your manifests, but that's not the focus of this tutorial.

-Let's start with a simple index.js file that will generate a Kubernetes manifests for us and then we will inspect how it works.
+Let's start with a simple index.js file that will generate a Kubernetes manifest for us and then we will inspect how it works.

 index.js